tam-leminh/tam-leminh.github.io_old/_posts/2016-07-01-meteo-data-regressor.md

 framework.
 It is also designed to work well with scikit-learn, so it can be extended either with elements from scikit-learn or custom functions.

-The sequence of steps in the pipeline is:
+The pipeline consists of the following sequence of steps:
 - weather data acquisition,
 - definition of interpolation models,
 - prediction applying models on the data,